RidleyB/sen/content/_content/incident-report-astra-archives.md

 # Incident Report #EM432-361
 **Date:** EM/432/12/05 <br>
 **Investigator on Site:** Viper <br>
-**Incident:** Fire at the Astra Archives- extensive damage to a third of the collected works.
+**Incident:** Fire at the Astra Archives- extensive damage to nearly one third of the collected works.
 Some works suspected missing.<br>

 ---